danpoynor/special-github-files/README.md

 ## Description

-A collection of [GitHub](https://github.com) repo files that briefly explains their use.
+A collection of [GitHub](https://github.com) repo files along with brief explinations and links to deeper learnings.

 ## Usage